Linear Resonant Actuator Manufacturer

 Leader Micro company’s LRA vibrator creates vibration and haptic feedback in Z-direction and X-direction.
 It's acknowledged to outperform ERMs in response time and lifespan, making it favorable for the handset and wearable vibration technology.

-LRA Motors deliver stable frequency vibrations while consuming less power and enhancing the quality of haptic experiences for users.
+LRA vibration motor deliver stable frequency vibrations while consuming less power and enhancing the quality of haptic experiences for users.
 It achieves vertical vibration through electromagnetic force and resonance mode, which triggered by sine wave-generated vibrations.

 As a professional micro linear motor manufacturer and supplier in China, we can meet customers' needs with custom high quality linear motor.
 If you are interested, welcome to contact Leader Micro.